daviiiL/quickshell/README.md

 material-vertical uses razer-cli and openrazer to match the theme colorscheme with your device rgbs... so install both beforehand if you want that

+some UI modules and service singletons need extra system pacakges to function; without them, the shell might not display some UI modules

 ## TODO

 - [ ] Polish services